SpaceCowboy100/cs100HW4/README.md

 ```
 	if [ ! -d bin ]; then mkdir bin; fi
 	g++ -Wall -Werror src/hello.cpp -o bin/hello
 ```
 Our source code compiled successfully.
 Now enter the following to run the executable:
 ```
 	$ bin/hello
 	Hello World!
 ```
 We have our `Makefile` up and running!
-Now we can add to our project.
+Now we can add other targets to our project.

 ##targets
 In smaller projects we may only have one target, `all` however in large projects you may not want to compile the entire contents of the `src` directory, only specified source code.